dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 ```

 In this example, the `ApplyQueryAttributes` method retrieves the value of the `name` and `location` query parameters from the URI in the `GoToAsync` method call.

+> [!NOTE]
+> String-based query parameters and object-based navigation parameters can be simultaneously passed when performing route-based navigation.

 ## Back button behavior